Provider Routing

 <Info>

-**Important**: Even when governance specifies `azure/gpt-4o`, load balancing
+**Important**: Even when governance specifies `azure/gpt-4o` in PreRequestHook,

-**still optimizes which Azure key to use** based on performance metrics.
-This
+load balancing Level 2 **still optimizes which Azure key to use** based on

 </Info>